MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/quarantine.md

 4. FWPM_LAYER_ALE_AUTH_RECV_ACCEPT_V6

 >[!NOTE]
-> Any FW rules added by the customers will not affect the filters in the quarantine sublayer as filters from FW rules are added in the FWPM_SUBLAYER_MPSSVC_WF sublayer.
+> Any Firewall rules added by the customers will not affect the filters in the quarantine sublayer as filters from Firewall rules are added in the FWPM_SUBLAYER_MPSSVC_WF sublayer.
 In other words, customers cannot add their own exception filters to prevent packets from being evaluated by quarantine filters.

 For more information about WFP layers and sublayers, see [WFP Operation](https://docs.microsoft.com/windows/win32/fwp/basic-operation).